 Impact Aid funds are determined by the number of students in Oak Harbor Schools whose parents live or work on NAS Whidbey Island or other non-taxed federal property, including Native American lands.
 Recently, this has been more than $6.5 million per year.
 Without these funds, we could not offer many of the award-winning programs, opportunities, and services that we do for our students.

-Beginning in the 2023-2024 school year, Impact Aid Survey Forms will be distributed to families via ParentSquare, our new communications platform.
+Impact Aid Survey Forms are now distributed to families via ParentSquare, our new communications platform.
 Families can also request paper copies of the form from their school sites.
 To support families with completing the form, please view the frequently asked questions and directions below for completing the form.

 How to Complete a Form from a Web Browser